 Sid Buckwold Bridge Rehabilitation

-- The deck will be repaired and asphalt replaced.
+- Concrete deck repairs and asphalt replacement

 April 3, 2020 - Sid Buckwold Bridge Rehabilitation Resumes Monday, April 6

 March 25, 2020 - Final Phase of Sid Buckwold Bridge project deferred until April 6

 March 20, 2020 - Final phase of Sid Buckwold Bridge construction to proceed, starting March 30